How to Become a CPA

 How to become a CPA

-The path to becoming a CPA can seem complicated.
-We’ve created a four-part guide to help make the process of how to get your CPA license as simple as possible so that you know what you need to do and when you need to do it.
+The path to becoming a CPA can seem complicated – after all, there are several steps in the process including education, experience and other specific requirements.
+We’ve created a four-part guide to help make the process of how to get your CPA license as simply as possible, so you know what to do and when to do it.

 Step 1: Verify your state’s CPA licensing requirements

-States have different requirements for taking the CPA Exam and becoming a licensed CPA.
+Each state has different requirements for taking the CPA Exam and becoming a licensed CPA.
 These variances can include residency or experience requirements, requirements for semester hours in accounting and more.
-You can find a full list of requirements by state and territory on the AICPA website.

 Step 2: Complete your degree and gain experience